-- Teach values through The Big Think, an empowering SMSC programme & Values education linked to the fundamental British Values; - Ensure that every child is aware of the whole school values, understand their rights and responsibilities; - Expect outstanding behaviour to be modelled by all adults in the school; - Promote a positive, calm and purposeful atmosphere where pupils can achieve their potential; - Create a positive learning environment that promotes the development of children academically, creatively and socially. - Celebrate and praise children's achievement and success - Promote good relationships so that everyone can work together in an effective and considerate way; - Help pupils grow in a safe and secure environment, and to become positive, responsible and increasingly independent members of the school community. - Encourage independence and self-discipline so that each pupil learn to accept responsibility for his/her behaviour; - Give pupils strategies to sort out differences in peaceful ways e.g. through Peer Mediation; - Teach pupils to recognise the rights and opinions of others;
+- Teach values through The Big Think, an empowering SMSC programme & Values education linked to the fundamental British Values; - Ensure that every child is aware of the whole school values, understand their rights and responsibilities; - Expect outstanding behaviour to be modelled by all adults in the school; - Promote a positive, calm and purposeful atmosphere where pupils can achieve their potential; - Create a positive learning environment that promotes the development of children academically, creatively and socially. - Celebrate and praise children's achievement and success - Promote good relationships so that everyone can work together in an effective and considerate way; - Help pupils grow in a safe and secure environment, and to become positive, responsible and increasingly independent members of the school community. - Encourage independence and self-discipline by supporting children to develop self-regulation skills so that pupils are better able to understand, control and take responsibility for their behaviour.
+NB: Young children and those with weak executive functioning skills may not have the impulse control to be able to make conscious behaviour choices.

-- Make a clear distinction between the child and their behaviour; - Provide ongoing training or Continuous Professional Development (CPD) for all staff; - Ensure differentiated approaches to supporting all pupils including pupils with Special Educational Needs and Disabilities; - Treat pupils fairly and apply a consistent positive approach to behaviour management throughout the whole school day, from Breakfast Club to After School Clubs with parental cooperation and support; - Ensure that all staff and children develop a sense of responsibility with how they act and what they say; - Value parental support in working collaboratively to find solutions to behaviour management issues - Establish clear procedures for dealing with and managing unacceptable behaviour
+- Teach pupils to recognise and respect the rights and opinions of others and give pupils strategies to sort out differences in peaceful ways e.g. through Peer Mediation; - • - Give pupils strategies to sort out differences in peaceful ways e.g. through Peer Mediation; - Teach pupils to recognise the rights and opinions of others; - Make a clear distinction between the child and their behaviour; - Provide ongoing training or Continuous Professional Development (CPD) for all staff; - Ensure differentiated approaches to supporting all pupils including pupils with Special Educational Needs and Disabilities; - Treat pupils fairly and apply a consistent positive approach to behaviour management throughout the whole school day, from Breakfast Club to After School Clubs with parental cooperation and support; - Value parental support in working collaboratively to find solutions to behaviour matters. - Establish clear procedures and work collaboratively to manage and resolve unacceptable behaviour